-Capital Group Municipal Income ETF
+Capital Group Municipal High-Income ETF

+Investment objective

-Investment objective The fund's investment objective is to provide a high level of current income exempt from regular federal income tax, consistent with the preservation of capital.
+The fund's investment objective is to provide a high level of current income exempt from regular federal income tax.

 Fees and expenses of the fund This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.